Cookies and Privacy

 You have to right to ask for a copy of the information UIA Group hold about you; however we may charge for subsequent or spurious information requests to cover costs in providing you with the details of the information we hold on you.
 Any information requests should be emailed to: email@example.com

 You have the right to lodge a complaint with the UK Information Commissioners Office if you believe that UIA have not handled or obtained your personal information in an appropriate manner.
-Their website link is shown below:
+Their details are:

 Because the confidentiality of your personal and financial details is very important our Web site secures your private information using a Go Daddy SSL Certificate.
 That is why this website uses 256-bit encryption that utilises SSL (Secure Sockets Layer).